nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: using getimagesize on pdf files

 == Upgrade Notice ==

+= 3.2.3 =
+* The bulk scanner will now attempt to auto-detect how much memory is available to avoid exceeding memory limits within PHP.
+Some webhosts do not allow the ini_get() function, so the plugin will fall back to the current memory usage plug 16MB.
+If you need to set the memory limit for EWWW IO manually, you can do so with the EWWW_MEMORY_LIMIT constant in wp-config.php.

 = 2.9.0 =
 * changed: JPG quality setting applies to conversion AND image editing (but not regular optimization), so that you can override the WP default of 82 (it is NOT recommended to increase the quality)